csound-flossmanual/csound-floss/book/12-g-csound-and-html.md

 Of course, setting for example the font attribute for each label on a complex HTML layout is tedious.
 Therefore, this example shows how to use a style sheet.
-We don\'t need much style to get a much improved
+We don't need much style to get a much improved
 appearance:

     <style type="text/css">